Home / Business / Procurement / Procurement Process

 SOLICITATION

-This phase begins when we release the solicitation as an Invitation for Bid (IFB), Request for Quotations (RFQ), or Request for Proposal (RFP) to companies with submitted DoEs.
+This phase begins when we release the solicitation as an Invitation for Bid (IFB) or Request for Proposal (RFP) to companies with submitted DoEs.
+The applicable General Bidding Instructions (see Terms and Conditions) apply to all solicitations and should be reviewed by companies.
 During this phase:

 We collect any submitted bids.
 We also answer to companies' questions regarding the contents of the solicitation.
 We may also conduct a Bidders' Conference depending on the opportunity.